Where can you stream MSNBC live?

 How to watch MSNBC free or cheap online

-Watching an MSNBC live stream on a Roku, Apple TV, or Fire Stick can be a lot cheaper than cable.
+Watching MSNBC live on a Roku, or Amazon Fire TV Stick can be a lot cheaper than cable.

 Let’s take a quick look at all your choices to live stream MSNBC, and how it all works.